Intellectual property protection solution

 Copyright is an Anglo-Saxon concept.
-Copyright is a system of protection for literary or artistic works that applies in common law countries (United States, United Kingdom, Australia).
-Copyright requires a deposit.
-We know it by the © symbol that represents it.
-It protects a work, but does not recognize the author’s economic or moral rights, unlike French copyright.
+It is a system for protecting literary or artistic works that applies in “common law” countries (United States, United Kingdom, Australia).
+Copyright requires registration.
+It is known by the acronym © which represents it.
+When applied to a work, it protects it, but does not recognize the author’s economic or moral rights, unlike French copyright.

-It is the person who allows the work to be distributed who is considered the rights owner, not the person who created it.
-So there is indeed a difference between copyright and droit d’auteur as applied in a civil law country like France.
-It’s important to remember that copyright protects the work first and foremost, independently of its author.
-The latter may be relegated to the role of extra.
-His work, on the other hand, is protected by copyright and enjoys legal protection in countries that recognize its value.
+It is the person who allows the work to be distributed who is considered the owner of the rights, not the person who created it.
+So there is indeed a difference between copyright and the droit d’auteur applied in a civil law country like France.
+It is important to remember that copyright protects the work first and foremost, independently of its author.
+The author may be relegated to the role of an extra.
+His work, on the other hand, protected by copyright, enjoys legal protection in countries that recognize its value.

-Your registration is available in French, English, Italian, Chinese, German, Portuguese, Arabic, Spanish, Korean, Japanese, and Russian.
+Your deposits are available in English, French, Italian, Chinese, German, Portuguese, Arabic, Spanish, Korean, Japanese and Russian.

 I register for free.
 No payment is required.

-I would like an offer tailored to my needs with an advisor.
+I choose an offer adapted to my needs with an advisor.

 I upload my creations online.
 I'm protected!

-In common law countries, this acronym can have legal significance.
+In common law countries, this acronym may have legal significance.
 This is not the case in civil law countries.
 Its use in a country like France is therefore entirely optional.
-Nevertheless, there’s a point to using it.
+Nonetheless, it is worth using.
 This symbol is more or less well known, but for most people it refers to the idea of intellectual property.
 It therefore has a real informative value for all users.
 It tells the public that the product or brand they are using belongs to someone, and identifies that person.
-It’s a warning against abusive copying, and against potential competitors who might want to adopt the same brand.
-It acts as a warning, so to speak, and as a deterrent.
+It is a warning against the abuse of copies and against potential competitors who would like to adopt the same brand.
+It’s a warning, so to speak, and a deterrent.

-Anyone who notices this should expect to be at risk if they misuse the copy or infringe the rights of the work in any way.
+Anyone who notices it must expect to run risks if he or she misuses the copy or infringes the rights of the work in any way.
 The © is therefore interesting as a remarkable sign.

 Find out how to insert the copyright © symbol into your digital content, documents and graphic creations.
 The © symbol is a special character easily accessible on the computer.